-Phase II of Governor Inslee’s plan for qualified counties is implemented.
-This is the second phase of Governor Inslee’s phased “Smart Start” approach.
-This is the plan he and public health officials will take for resuming recreational, social and business activities.
-Every phase will still require social distancing and appropriate health precautions including the use of personal protective equipment in a number of workplaces.
+This is the plan the Governor and public health officials have in place for resuming recreational, social and business activities.
+Every phase still requires physical distancing of at least 6′ and that appropriate health precautions are taken by everyone.
+Health precautions include using personal protective equipment in certain workplaces.
 Find out more here, https://www.coronavirus.wa.gov/what-you-need-know/whats-open-and-closed.

 BEST will continue to support our facilitators and members of peer-to-peer support groups as best we can through these tumultuous times.
 While we are not providing in-person gatherings or meetings we are continuing to host online meetings, virtual events, and providing the tools and resources for groups to remain socially connected while supporting physical distancing.

 How can we continue to remain physically distanced and socially connected?

 - Continue using free video tools such as Skype, Google Hangouts, Google Meet, or Zoom to have a video call with someone or host a group call instead of meeting in person.